swharden/SWHarden.com/content/blog2/2021-05-16-python-deploy-ftps.md

 This post focused on how to automate uploading local content to a remote server using FTP, but don't overlook the possibility that this may not be the best method for deployment for your application.

-**You can maintain a website as a git repository and use `git pull` on the server to update it.** GitHub Actions can be used to trigger the pull step automatically using an HTTP endpoint (e.g., [main.yml](https://github.com/ScottPlot/Website/blob/main/.github/workflows/main.yml)).
+**You can maintain a website as a git repository and use `git pull` on the server to update it.** GitHub Actions can be used to trigger the pull step automatically using an HTTP endpoint.
 If this method is available to you, it should be strongly considered.

 This method is very popular, but it (1) requires `git` to be on the server and (2) requires all the build tools/languages to be available on the server if a build step is required.
 I'm reminded that [only SiteGround's most expensive shared hosting plan](https://www.siteground.com/shared-hosting-features.htm) even has `git` available at all.